-The median estimate of stock size indicates that the South Atlantic albacore stock was approximately 10% higher than the $B{MSY}$ level in 2015 (80% confidence interval= 0.51 to1.80), which is highly likely to be above the point where recruitment would be impaired, the default value for this being 50% $B{MSY}$ .
-Catches in 2016 were estimated to be 13 679t, below the TAC of 24 000t and below the lower 80%CI bound for the MSY (15 270t), so the stock is not likely to have declined much since the assessment.
+The median estimate of stock size indicates that the South Atlantic albacore stock was approximately 10% higher than the B{MSY} level in 2015 (80% confidence interval= 0.51 to1.80), which is highly likely to be above the point where recruitment would be impaired, the default value for this being 50% B{MSY} .
+Catches in 2018 were estimated to be 17,098t, below the TAC of 24 000t and close to the lower 80%CI bound for the MSY (15 270t), so the stock is not likely to have declined much since the assessment.
 The stock is therefore highly likely to be above the default limit reference point, meeting SG80, but not with a high degree of certainty (<5% probability), so it does not meet SG100.